Kingdom Shopping Centre: History

-The Kingdom Shopping Centre was developed over a number of phases between 1960 and 2000, coinciding with the rapid growth of the new town and the population as more people moved into the area.
-Initially, the Glenrothes Development Corporation envisaged that the town centre area would be built on the same principles of the English new towns such as Stevenage and Bracknell consisting of a series of shopping streets and squares separated from traffic.
+The Kingdom Shopping Centre was developed over a number of phases between 1960 and 2000, coinciding with the rapid growth of the new town and the rising local population.
+Initially, the Glenrothes Development Corporation envisaged that the town centre area would be built on the same principles of the English new towns such as Stevenage, Bracknell and Harlow consisting of a series of shopping streets and squares separated from traffic.
 As shopping trends and attitudes changed in subsequent decades, much of the town centre became internalised, consistent with the delivery of the shopping mall development model being made popular in North America and also being delivered in other towns and cities across the UK.

 Phase 1

 The first phase was built around Central Avenue, between North Street and Church Street in the eastern portion of the town centre.
 This was in the form of two to three storey shop and business units orientated around a modern Pedestrian zone creating what is now Lyon Square, Albany Gate, Kintyre Gate and Postgate.
 A three-storey glazed butterfly roof and a modern fountain were incorporated as features in the design of the main public square.
 The Golden Acorn Hotel, a ten pin bowling alley, the town's Post Office, job centre and a bus turning circle were all delivered as part of the early phases of development.
-A Co-Op Department store opened in 1964 at the eastern entrance to the square and a town clock was built as a feature adjacent to the store.
+A department store was built in 1964 to create a large anchor store at the eastern entrance to the square and a town clock was built as a feature adjacent to the store.

 Phase 2

 The design of the first phase had a number of problems, including a leaking glass roof on the main square, vandalising of the public fountain and experiencing wind tunnel effects due to open and exposed entrances to the square.
 In 1976 a decision was taken to remove the glazed roof and the fountain and roof over the square at shop fascia height creating an internalised and environmentally controlled space.
-The shopping centre was also extended west to the point where Falkland Square is now.
-A Woolworths store (now Home Bargains) was built to anchor the west end of the centre.
-A Presto supermarket (later Safeway and then Dunnes Stores) and the New Glenrothes House office block (since demolished in 2009) were built as later additions to the second phase.
+The shopping centre was also extended west to the point where Falkland Square is now and was anchored by a department store.
+A supermarket at Carrick Gate and the New Glenrothes House office block (since demolished in 2009) at Falkland Gate were built as later additions to the second phase.

 Phase 3

 In 1982 a third phase was built extending the centre further west.
 The domed Unicorn Square was the principal feature of the third phase and Unicorn House, an office block with distinctive reflective glass, was built to the north of the development.
-A Fine Fare supermarket (now sub-divided into New Look, Toytown and OneBeyond outlets) anchored the third phase of the shopping centre when it opened.
+A supermarket anchored the third phase of the shopping centre when it opened.
 A cinema, bingo hall and nightclub were also constructed at Carrick Gate.